telent/nixwrt/README.md

 ## Build it

-Building the `phramware` derivation, and copy the result into your tftp server data directory: there is a Makefile which Works For Me but you may need to adjust pathnames and stuff.

-    $ make t=mt300n_v2 d=backuphost TFTPROOT=/tftp phramware
-             ^         ^
-             |         +--- use file "backuphost.nix"        }  change to match
-             +------------- use "mt300n_v2" from devices.nix }  your setup
+    $ make defalutroute # or the basename of any other file in examples/

-This should create a file `mt300n_v2_backuphost/firmware.bin` and copy it to `/tftp`
+This should create a file `defalutroute/phramware.bin` which you need to copy to your TFTP server

 ## Running it from RAM